 - I have various “traps” scattered all over the stanzas.
 As in, slight variations in melody here and there.
 Please take note.

 - My melody line isn’t completely the same as the one sang by Feng Fei Fei.
 Nor is it that of Aoi Teruhiko.
 It’s a hybrid.
-Please feel free to amend/modify, if you’re downloading my score.
+Please feel free to amend/modify, if you’re downloading my free score.

 Check out my other Electone posts here!